pramod-alpy/wallet/README.md

 Laravel Wallet App

-A secure and real-time digital wallet built with Laravel, Vue.js, Pusher/WebSockets, and Laravel Sanctum.
+A secure and real-time digital wallet built with Laravel, Vue.js, Pusher, and Laravel Sanctum.
 This application allows users to manage funds, transfer money, view transaction history, and receive instant real-time updates whenever money is sent or received.

 📦 Installation